tamu-edu-students/CyberCRM/README.md

 Client: John Romero, Texas A&M Cybersecurity Center

-This is a CRM (Customer Relationship Management) system to use for tracking cybersecurity students so information could be easily accesible to program directors.
+This is a CRM (Customer Relationship Management) system to use for tracking cybersecurity students so information could be easily accessible to program directors.
 The primary objective is the ability to pull up a profile page with information on any given student while also having the ability to add or update information on the student.
-The seconday objective is being able to run reports on given people or organizations with filters.
-This could include a list of all the students who have taken a certian certification or in a certain cybersecurity organization.
+The secondary objective is to be able to run reports on given people or organizations with filters.
+This could include a list of all the students who have taken a certain certification or in a certain cybersecurity organization.

 There will be Role-based access control (RBAC) and have three primary roles: Super User, Program Director, Student Worker.
-Program Directors could be assigned super user access and student workers have the least permissions with only the ability to add or read in certian specified areas.
-Program directors by defualt will only be able to view there program information with their students information.
+Program Directors could be assigned super user access and student workers have the least permissions with only the ability to add or read in certain specified areas.
+Program directors by default will only be able to view their program information with their student's information.

 Website: https://cybercrm-7ccb791b98d3.herokuapp.com/